BelaPlatform/bela_newBlog/docs/_posts/2020-11-24-music-communication-technology-masters-oslo.markdown

 ## Design

 In addition to the vase which is the main part of the instrument, there is a 9DF accelerometer and a force sensitive resistor.
-By turning the accelerometer on three axis you can interact with multiple parameters of the granular synthesis: windowsize, pitch, and delay.
+By turning the accelerometer on three axes you can interact with multiple parameters of the granular synthesis: windowsize, pitch, and delay.
 The force sensor is mapped to control feedback in the system.

 {% include single-image.html fileName="mct-masters-part-1/dolphin-drum.png" %}